omrezkeypie/FunInput/README.md

 ## Example Usage

-A basic script showing how to set up actions for multiple input types:
+A basic script showing how to setup and use FunInput.

 ```lua
 local FunInput = require(script.FunInput)